Cape York Peninsula: Climate

-The climate on Cape York Peninsula is tropical and monsoonal, with a heavy monsoon season from November to April, during which time the forest becomes almost uninhabitable, and a dry season from May to October.
+The climate on Cape York Peninsula is tropical savanna in the south, with a heavy monsoon season from November to April, during which time the forest becomes almost uninhabitable, and a dry season from May to October.
 The temperature is warm to hot, with a cooler climate in higher areas.
 The mean annual temperatures range from 18 °C at higher elevations to 27 °C on the lowlands in the drier southwest.
 Temperatures over 40 °C and below 5 °C are rare.

 Annual rainfall is high, ranging from over 2000 mm in the Iron Range and north of Weipa to about 700 mm at the southern border.
 Almost all this rain falls between November and April, and only on the eastern slopes of the Iron Range is the median rainfall between June and September above 5 mm.
 Between January and March, however, the median monthly rainfall ranges from about 170 mm in the south to over 500 mm in the north and on the Iron Range.

 Rivers

 The Peninsula Ridge forms the drainage divide between the Gulf of Carpentaria and the Coral Sea.
 To the west, a series of large, winding river systems including the Mitchell, Staaten, Coleman, Holroyd, Archer, Watson, Wenlock, Ducie and Jardine catchments empty their waters into the Gulf of Carpentaria.
 During the dry season, those rivers are reduced to a series of waterholes and sandy beds.
 Yet, with the arrival of torrential rains in the wet season, they swell to mighty waterways, spreading across extensive floodplains and coastal wetlands and giving life to a vast array of freshwater and wetland species.

 On the Eastern slopes, the shorter, faster-flowing Jacky Jacky Creek, Olive, Pascoe, Lockhart, Stewart, Jeannie and Endeavour Rivers flow towards the Coral Sea, providing important freshwater and nutrients to the healthiest section of the Great Barrier Reef.
 On their way, those wild, undisturbed rivers are lined with dense rainforests, sand dunes or mangroves.

 The floodplains of the Laura Basin, which are protected in the Rinyirru and Jack River National Parks, are crossed by the Morehead, Hann, North Kennedy, Laura, Jack and Normanby Rivers.

 The Peninsula's river catchments are noted for their exceptional hydrological integrity.
 With little disturbance on both water flows and vegetation cover throughout entire catchments, Cape York Peninsula has been identified as one of the few places where tropical water cycles remain essentially intact.
 Cape York Peninsula contributes as much as a quarter of Australia's surface runoff.
-Indeed, with only about 2.7 percent of Australia's land area it produces more run-off than all of Australia south of the Tropic of Capricorn.
+Indeed, with only about 2.7 percent of Australia's land area, it produces more run-off than all of Australia south of the Tropic of Capricorn.
 Tapping those heavy tropical rainfalls, the peninsula's rivers are also of particular importance for replenishing central Australia's Great Artesian Basin.
 The Queensland Government is currently poised to protect 13 of Cape York Peninsula's wild rivers under the Wild Rivers Act 2005.